-Returns the address of the segment containing the first byte of the variable, procedure or function with the identifier Name.
+Returns the address of the segment containing the first byte of the variable with the identifier Name.
 If Name is an array, it may be subscribed, and if Name is a record, specific fields may be selected.
 The value returned is an Integer.
+To obtain the segment address of a procedure or function, use the CSEG function.